Sejmou/large-scale-data-scatterplot/README.md

 I followed [this](https://zach.codes/build-your-own-flexible-component-library-using-tsdx-typescript-tailwind-css-headless-ui/) tutorial to get Tailwind CSS working inside my project.
 Maybe it might be useful to you for your own work, too.

+## Open features / TODOs

+ * axis tick rotation (not as simple as expected to implement)

 ## Development

 TSDX scaffolds new libraries inside `/src`.
 I have also set up a Vite App using my library inside `lib-usage-example`.